Role-Based Access Control FAQ¶

 - Alice logs in and navigates to Accounts > Account Users > +Add New.

 - Alice adds a user named George and adds a User Name, User Email, and Password.
 For RBAC Groups, select read_only.

 Can there be multiple admin users?¶

 Yes.
 Only admin can add more admin users.
 An admin user has the same privilege as the login admin with full access to all pages and accounts.

 In this example, admin creates an admin user Jennifer. admin performs the following steps.

 Does RBAC support remote authentications?¶

-For SAML IDPs, you can configure profile attribute associated with the SAML user for permissions, thus avoiding having to add users on the Controller.
+For other SAML IDPs, you can configure profile attribute associated with the SAML user for permissions, thus avoiding having to add users on the Controller.

 How do I set up SAML login for RBAC?¶

 The Aviatrix Controller login supports SAML login.

 You have the option of authorizing user by Controller configuration or through SAML IDP Attribute.
-Go to Settings -> SAML Login -> Add/Update
+Go to Settings -> Controller -> SAML Login -> + Add New

 If you select Set Access By to be ‘SAML IDP attribute’, follow the instructions to setup SAML.
 In the SAML IDP Attribute Statements, add a new attribute, “Profile.”
 For the Value field, add the Name of the Permission Groups you configured on the Controller.

 When a user authenticates against SAML IDP, the Controller retrieves the profile attribute and apply permission to the user.
-There is no need to configure account users on the Conotroller, but you still need to specify Permission Groups and their associated permissions.
+There is no need to configure account users on the Controller, but you still need to specify Permission Groups and their associated permissions.